PBScaler: A Bottleneck-aware Autoscaling Framework for Microservice-based Applications: System Design

 The Personalized PageRank algorithm determines the popularity of each node by randomly walking on the directed graph.
 However, some nodes may never point to others, causing the scores of all nodes to tend toward zero after many iterations of the random walk.
 To avoid falling into this "trap," a damping factor $\delta$ is applied, which allows the algorithm to jump out from these nodes according to a predefined rule.
 Typically $\delta$ is set to 0.15.
 The Personalized PageRank is represented as follows:

 where $\bm{v}$ represents the probability that each microservice node is diagnosed as a PB.
 The preference vector $\bm{u}$ serves as the personalized rule to guide the algorithm to leap from the trap.
-The value of $\bm{u}$ is determined by the anomaly potential of each node.
+The value of $\bm{u}$ is determined by the anomaly potential $\varphi$ of each node.
 The nodes with greater anomaly potential are preferred as starting points for the algorithm.
 The equation of the $k$-th iteration can be represented as:

 After multiple rounds of iterations, $\bm{v}$ gradually converges.
 PBScaler then sorts the final results and produces the ranking list $\bm{rl}$.
-The top-$k$ microservices with the highest ranking list scores can be recognized as PBs.
+In Step 4 of Fig. \ref{fig:toporank}, the TopoRank algorithm undergoes multiple rounds of random walks.
+During this process, it reduces the suspicion levels on microservices A and C, assigning them low scores of 0.11 and 0.17, respectively.
+Conversely, microservice E is identified with the highest suspicion score of 0.37.
+The top-$k$ microservices (E and D) with the highest ranking list scores can be recognized as PBs.
 The whole process of TopoRank is depicted as Algorithm \ref{al:TopoRank}.